zeeshan-akram/FIFA-2019-Players-Value-Predictions/README.md

 # FIFA 2019 Players Value Predictions: Project Overview
 * I saw fotball players data on kaggle.
 I thought it would be to create a which make prediction on this.
 The Model predict player value(RMSE = 0.0049).
-I also have interest in football sport that's inpired me more.
+I also have interest in football sport which motivates me to do this project.
 * Get data from Kaggle [FIFA 19 complete player dataset](https://www.kaggle.com/karangadiya/fifa19).
 * Cleaned data.
 * Perform Exploratory Data Analysis to get know about data.